Remo Ruffini

-Remo Ruffini (born May 17, 1942, La Brigue, Alpes-Maritimes, at that time, Briga Marittima, Italy).
-He is the Director of ICRANet, International Centre for Relativistic Astrophysics Network and the President of the International Centre for Relativistic Astrophysics (ICRA).
+Remo Ruffini (born May 17, 1942, La Brigue, Alpes-Maritimes, at that time, Briga Marittima, Italy) is an Italian astrophysicist.
+He is the Director of ICRANet, International Centre for Relativistic Astrophysics Network and one of the founders of the International Centre for Relativistic Astrophysics (ICRA).
 Ruffini initiated the International Relativistic Astrophysics PhD (IRAP PhD), a common graduate school program of several universities and research institutes for the education of theoretical astrophysicists.
 He is the Director of the Erasmus Mundus IRAP PhD program (IRAP Ph D Erasmus Mundus).
 He has been Professor of Theoretical Physics at the University of Rome "Sapienza" from 1978 to 2012.

 Biography

-After his degree in 1966 in Rome, he was post-doctoral fellow at the Mainz Academy of Sciences working with Pascual Jordan, in Germany.
-Then, he was post-doctoral fellow with John Archibald Wheeler and Member of the Institute for Advanced Study in Princeton and later became instructor and assistant professor at Princeton University.
-In 1975, he was visiting Professor at the Universities of Kyoto (Japan) and of Western Australia, Perth.
-In the years 1975–78, he cooperated with NASA being member of the task force on the scientific use of space stations.
-In 1976 he became Professor of Theoretical Physics at the University of Catania and in 1978 he was appointed Professor at the University "Sapienza".
-In 1985, he was elected President of the International Center for Relativistic Astrophysics (ICRA).
-In 1984 he was cofounder, with Abdus Salam, of the Marcel Grossmann Meetings.
+After obtaining his degree in 1966 in Rome, he was a post-doctoral fellow at the Mainz Academy of Sciences working with Pascual Jordan, in West Germany.
+Then, he was a post-doctoral fellow with John Wheeler and Member of the Institute for Advanced Study in Princeton and later became an instructor and assistant professor at Princeton University.
+In 1975, he was a visiting professor at the Universities of Kyoto (Japan) and of Western Australia, Perth.
+In the years 1975–78, he worked with NASA, being a member of the task force on the scientific use of space stations.
+In 1976 he became professor of theoretical physics at the University of Catania and in 1978 he was appointed a professor at the University "Sapienza".
+In 1985, he was elected president of the International Center for Relativistic Astrophysics (ICRA).
+In 1984 he was a cofounder, with Abdus Salam, of the Marcel Grossmann Meetings.
 In 1987, he became co-chairman of the Italian-Korean Meetings on Relativistic Astrophysics.
 In the years 1989–93, he was President of the Scientific Committee of the Italian Space Agency.
-He is Editor of a variety of Scientific Journals.
+He is the editor of a variety of scientific journals.
 He is married to Anna Imponente and has a son, Iacopo.